kestra-io/docs/docs/user-interface-guide/README.md

 ## Homepage / Flow list

-When launching Kestra webui, the first page you reach is the flow page where flows are searchables.
+When launching Kestra webui, the first page you reach is the flow page where flows are searchable.

 On the left, the menu let you reach all parts of the frontend.
 You can browse to [Flows](/docs/concepts/flows) and [Executions](/docs/concepts/executions).